mfbutner/CanvasHelpers/SelfAndPeerEvaluations/README.md

 ## quiz_validator
 To be used regularly as the quarter progresses.
 Ideally, this is ran once right after a evaluation assignment is due and once more after the resubmission deadline (students with quiz submission issues are given extra days to resubmit).

 Validates individual quiz assignemnts by checking if students submitted completely and correctly.
+Solo submission users and their justifactions are logged to a `.txt` file.

+Note that each student in the quiz report JSON file will have a `valid_solo_submission` flag.
+By default all solo submission have `valid_solo_submission` set to `True`.
+If a student ended up not having a valid solo submisison, please set their `valid_solo_submission` value to `False`.
+The final grader script will handle this case by having their "partner" give them the lowest scores possible.

 Typical usage: `python3 quiz_validator.py @validator_args.txt --questions_file_path ./questions.json`